drtonyr/carbonTaxBackstop/docs/README.md

 | 14.6 | Savings and investments |

 The weekly expenditures provided have been scaled to annual expenditures.
-Throughout this work all values are per annum.
+Throughout this work all values are per annum (e.g. £ and CO2e).

 ### Calculation Of Carbon Footprint